JCMexplains/writing-for-success-2023/textbook.md

 What makes something the subject of a sentence is *where is goes* and *how it affects the other words in the sentence*.

 In this case, *John* is also the thing that does the action.
-If I ask, "Who visits the store?"" the answer is, "John does.""
+If I ask, "Who visits the store?" the answer is, "John does."

-Doing the action in a sentence is called being the *agent* in the sentence.
-(This is part of the layer of linguistics called *semantics*, the study of meaning, which is a different layer from *syntax*, the study of grammar.)
+Doing the action is called being the *agent* in the sentence.
+(This is part of the layer of linguistics called *semantics*, the study of meaning.
+It is a different layer from *syntax*, the study of grammar.)

 The subject and the agent are often the same thing, but **not always**.
 The subject does not always do the action.
 Look at this sentence: